smeade/handbook/README.md

 # A Software Developer's Handbook

-An accounting of what a modern day software develoment team does and how what they do gets done.
+An accounting of what a modern day software develoment team does and how what they do it.

 Copyright © 2017 [Scott Meade](https://twitter.com/smeade).